benlk/columbus-regional-rail/_lines/airport-people-mover.md

 - George Bush Intercontinental Airport [paid Alstom about $90 million for a 10-year maintenance contract](https://www.alstom.com/press-releases-news/2021/4/alstom-operate-and-maintain-innovia-people-mover-system-houstons-george-bush-intercontinental-airport) in 2021.
 - Washington Dulles International Airport [paid Mitsubishi Heavy Industries' Crystal Mover Services $136 million for a 10-year contract](https://www.thefreelibrary.com/Washington+Dulles+International+Airport+renews+contract+with+Crystal...-a0392166934) in 2014.

+For comparison, ODOT is spending [$1.4 billion-with-a-b dollars on widening I-71 and I-70](https://www.transportation.ohio.gov/projects/mega-projects/mega-projects/downtown-ramp-up) in the areas around Downtown Columbus, and [$112 million to widen SR 161 between 270 and New Albany](https://www.transportation.ohio.gov/projects/projects/116322), to support the Intel development. [$48 million to convert a shoulder on I-71 to a smart lane between 5th Avenue and SR 161](https://www.transportation.ohio.gov/projects/projects/109164).